nuetzliches/spocr/CONTRIBUTING.md

 - Third‑party legal notices or license text
 - Test data or domain samples that require original language
 - Historic changelog / commit history (not retroactively rewritten)
+- Branch‑scoped transient checklists (e.g. `CHECKLIST.md` under a feature branch) may remain in the author's native language but MUST be removed, archived or translated before merging into `main`.

 If you encounter leftover German (or other language) fragments, submit a small cleanup PR.